top of page

 The accessible course offers fantastic developmental and educational opportunities for participants of all abilities.
 The bespoke elements form a circuit to offer a continual challenge course which was designed to accommodate wheelchairs and offers a unique challenge for groups of all abilities to work as a team and overcome problems and obstacles together.

-The Trust is indebted to the West Riding Masonic Charities Ltd (sponsored by Howley Lodge, Batley) and to Cummins Turbo Technologies for their generous financial support and to Cummins' staff teams who volunteered their help, undertaking the ground works and clearing in preparation for the installation of the course.
+The Trust is indebted to the West Riding Masonic Charities Ltd (sponsored by Howley Lodge, Batley) and to Cummins Turbo Technologies for their generous financial support and to Cummins' staff teams who volunteered to undertake the ground works and clearing in preparation for the installation of the course.

 Low Ropes Course Photo.png